Bisrad/Weather-app/README.md

 As a developer\
 I want create a weather app\
-So that I can utilize APIs in a more accessible fashion\
+So that I can utilize APIs properly

 ## Acceptance Criteria: